This is a description of the design principles that have been used to design fish. The fish design has three high level goals. These are:

 This design rule is different than the others, since it describes how one should go about designing new features, not what the features should be.
 The problem with focusing on what can be done, and what is easy to do, is that to much of the implementation is exposed.
 This means that the user must know a great deal about the underlying system to be able to guess how the shell works, it also means that the language will often be rather low-level.

 A program should be designed to make its features as easy as possible to discover for the user.

-The main benefit of a graphical program over a command-line-based program is discoverability.
+The main benefit of a graphical program over a command line-based program is discoverability.
 In a graphical program, one can discover all the common features by simply looking at the user interface and guessing what the different buttons, menus and other widgets do.
-The traditional way to discover features in command-line programs is through manual pages.
-This requires both that the user starts to use a different program, and then they remember the new information until the next time they use the same program.
+The traditional way to discover features in commandline programs is through manual pages.
+This requires both that the user starts to use a different program, and the she/he then remembers the new information until the next time she/he uses the same program.